 St. Joseph, Missouri wrongful death attorney, and truck accident attorney, James Montee has reached a settlement on behalf of his clients relating to an Andrew County, Missouri truck accident.

-In 2009, Clinton Wolf, as natural father of Trinity Wolf, filed a wrongful death lawsuit naming three defendants under alternative theories of the accident.
-The petition advanced an uninsured motorist claim based on the phantom vehicle theory; a claim against Pamla Wiley for her actions; and a claim against McFarland Truck Lines under the theory that their vehicle was the responsible tractor trailer.
+In 2009, Clinton Wolf, the natural father of Trinity Wolf, filed a wrongful death lawsuit naming three defendants under alternative theories of the accident.
+The petition advanced an uninsured motorist claim based on the phantom vehicle theory; a claim against Pamla Wiley for her actions; and a claim against McFarland Truck Lines under the theory that their vehicle was the responsible tractor-trailer.

 Plaintiffs retained paint experts who concluded that the paint transferred on the Jeep Cherokee rear panel did in fact match the McFarland truck.
 Plaintiff also retained accident and engineering experts who created animations explaining how the McFarland truck was responsible.
 McFarland countered with their own paint and reconstruction experts.

 In 2011 Clinton Wolf and McFarland Truck Lines twice attempted mediation.
 In January 2011, mediation failed without any settlement offer.
 In May 2011, mediation again failed with McFarland making a single offer of $100,000 in response to the plaintiff’s demand of $1.9 million.
 Finally in September 2012 with a trial approaching, plaintiff and defendant McFarland Truck Lines agreed on a settlement of $800,000 for the remaining wrongful death claim against McFarland.
 An ERISA health insurance lien of $416,181 was negotiated to a settlement of $100,000.
 The remainder of the settlement proceeds were split equally between Clinton Wolf, as the natural father of Trinity Wolf, and Pamla Wiley as the natural mother.